Who was Thomas Hobbes?

 While Thomas Hobbes gained knowledge, success, and fame in a variety of vast fields, he is best known for his philosophical writings and beliefs on a variety of subjects such as church and state, the state of nature, nominalism, and absolutism.
 His most famous work is Leviathan.

-Hobbes is also well-known for his understanding of what he calls, laws of nature.
+Hobbes is also well-known for his understanding of what he calls, the laws of nature.
 He defined laws of nature as those beliefs or precepts that can be determined by reason.
 A law of nature, according to Hobbes, is that everyone should “endeavour peace” when it is possible to attain; if not, we can engage in “war.”

 Thomas Hobbes’ Personal Life

 While Thomas Hobbes was born and died in England, he spent approximately a decade of his life in exile in Paris between 1640 and 1651.
-This was in regards to the civil wars that were occurring at the time.
+This was in regard to the civil wars that were occurring at the time.
 Hobbes defended absolute sovereignty in his philosophy regarding politics.
-For this reason he generally sided with the royals.
+For this reason, he generally sided with the royals.
 This put him at odds with the Parliament at the time.
 He was also unpopular with the French authorities and returned to England in 1651.

 Hobbes’ religious beliefs are not universally agreed upon.
 Many historians claim he was not an atheist, but did not adhere to orthodox Biblical beliefs.
 Some claim he was likely a Deist.
-Deism, was a view that gained popularity during the 17th and 18th centuries.
+Deism was a view that gained popularity during the 17th and 18th centuries.

 What Was Hobbes’ Net Worth?

 It is assumed that Hobbes was born into a family of modest means.
 His uncle, who was well off, paid for young Hobbes to attend Oxford.
-Throughout his life Hobbes socialized and lived among the wealthy and elite of his time.
+Throughout his life, Hobbes socialized and lived among the wealthy and elite of his time.
 Whether he had accumulated much wealth or material goods is not known.

 Was Hobbes Married or Have Any Children?